THE SAAS BLOG

 And even better, where growth (in theory) with each new user becomes cheaper.

 Network effects also builds a strong moat around your startup - making it more difficult to copy.
-Something Rob Walling talks about in the and how integrations can drive the network effect moat for SaaS companies.
+Something Rob Walling talks about in the SaaS Playbook and how integrations can drive the network effect moat for SaaS companies.

 The challenge with network effects